enfernal777/Final-Year-Project/README.md

 # SENDA: Forecasting Sectoral Energy Usage and Demand Using AI Techniques (SENDA)

 ## Introduction
 SENDA ("pathway" in Spanish) represents a strategic direction in energy demand forecasting.
-This project employs cutting-edge Artificial Intelligence (AI) techniques to predict energy consumption across multiple sectors, addressing global challenges like population growth, industrial expansion, and climate change.
+This project is driven by a deep commitment to contributing to Malaysia's sustainable development goals, addressing critical challenges such as population growth, industrial expansion, and climate change.
+By employing cutting-edge Artificial Intelligence (AI) techniques, SENDA aims to predict energy consumption across multiple sectors, empowering Malaysia to optimize energy management and ensure a sustainable future.
 ---

 ## Project Objectives